 My friend, Erin, of Texanerin Baking also has a delicious looking Pumpkin Pie Bar recipe you should definitely check out!

-(But if for some reason you DO want to make a classic, traditional pumpkin pie with a flaky gluten free crust, I’ve got you covered.
-Here are links to my Best Flaky Pie Crust, and my Gluten & Dairy Free Maple Pumpkin Pie.)
+(But if for some reason you DO want to make a classic, traditional pumpkin pie with a flaky gluten free crust, I've got you covered.
+Here are links to my Gluten-Free Pie Crust, and my Gluten Free Pumpkin Pie.)

-This recipe has every bit of flavor my Gluten & Dairy Free Maple Pumpkin Pie does (there are many of you who love that recipe!).
+This recipe has every bit of flavor my Gluten Free Pumpkin Pie does (there are many of you who love that recipe!).
 The filling is smooth and creamy, while the pecans add a nice sweet crunch.
 My family really, really loves these bars!

 So there you have it. 😉 Now you should make these.
 ASAP!